fakob/plug-and-play/README.md

 - `yarn test` - run tests
 - `yarn code-coverage` - generate code coverage report
 - `yarn code-style-check` - run's eslint and prettier check on your code

+## Resources:

+- https://github.com/magnificus/pnp-companion-2 - a companion application which provides a way to get around CORS issues and handles things like authentication to API's when applicable.